anandraja13/CarND-Capstone/README.md

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).
+# Udacity Self-Driving Car Capstone Project
+The capstone project for the final term of the Udacity self-driving car nanodegree is a system integration project that puts together perception, planning and control modules.
+The Robot Operating System (ROS) middleware is used as the platform for integration.

+## Team: BluePillRedPill
+This project is a group effort - the 6 of us are part of the __BluePillRedPill__ team.
+The group effort was both rewarding.
+While it was interesting to meet (virtually) with people from different parts of the world interested in self-driving cars, it was also challenging to maintain communication across different time zones.
+The team members are listed below:

+* __Team Lead:__ Swarooph Seshadri (swarooph.nirmal@gmail.com)
+* Anand Raja (araja@mathworks.com)
+* Neel Kowdley (nkowdley@gmail.com)
+* Ahmed Madbouley (enter_email_address)
+* Soumen De (enter_email_address)
+* Zhi Chai (enter_email_address)

+In order to efficiently tackle the project, we divided ourselves into sub-teams as follows:
+* _Perception:_ Anand and Zhi
+* _Planning:_ Swarooph and Soumen
+* _Control:_ Neel and Ahmed

+Once each of the modules were separately implemented by the sub-teams, multiple people ended up working on integrating the modules, which is where a significant portion of time was spent.

+## Project Details
+### Perception
+The perception module consists of two components.
+1. Using the current pose of the car and prior knowledge of stop lines for traffic lights, determine the closest stop line ahead of the car.
+This is mostly contained in `tl_detector.py`.
+2. Using the image captured by on-board camera to detect and classify the traffic light.
+This information is then published for the planning module to react.
+Two trained Single-Shot Detector (SSD) detectors (one for simulation and one for real-world) are used in the perception module.
+This is contained in `tl_classifier.py`.
+The trained model was obtained from [https://github.com/iburris/Traffic-Light-Classification].

+We encountered several performance issues with running the classifier on the provided _Workspaces_.
+Some of these were resolved by running the perception loop at a slower rate (10Hz) than the camera rate (30 Hz).
+We measured the performance of the classifier at around 0.07s, which informed our choice for the perception rate.
+Still however, at different times, turning on the camera would cause a lag in the response of the system, leading the car to veer off the road.
+This was also reported by several others on Udacity forums.
+We later also tried docker runs, where the issue showed up.

+### Planning
+The goal of the planning module is to process the incoming waypoint list to adjust the velocity at each waypoint.
+Each waypoint is initially associated with the speed limit for the lane.
+The detected traffic light from the perception module is then processed to change the desired velocity profile of the car.
+The velocity profile is modulated to decelerate when a red light is ahead.
+This has the affect of stopping the car at or before the stop line for the traffic light.
+See `waypoint_updater.py` for more details.

+### Control
+The goal of the controls module is to  realize the velocity profile provided by the planning module.
+This is implemented inside `dbw_node.py` and `twist_controller.py`

+To do this, we subscribe to the dbw_enabled topic which turns on and off the controller.
+As part of this controller, we enable our yaw and PID controller from the dbw_node.py.

+Steering is obtained using the Yaw Controller, where we pass in the linear, angular and current velocities.
+Throttle is obtained by using our PID controller.
+For more information on this, please look at our `twist_controller.py`

+## Installation and Running Instructions:

 Please use **one** of the two installation options, either native **or** docker installation.